 3. Deal with the Coach

-“Having a positive coach is like a gift,” Thompson says.
-“And when you don’t have one, it can still be a positive experience for kids because you can help that kid develop strategies to deal with people who are hard to deal with.”
+“Having a positive coach is a gift,” Thompson says.
+“And when you don’t have one, it can still be a valuable experience because you can help your kid develop strategies to deal with people who are hard to deal with.”

 4. Stay out of the Fray

-If your teen clashes with a teammate, another parent or a coach, brainstorm strategies to resolve the conflict, but if possible, let her handle it.
+If your teen clashes with a teammate, another parent, or a coach, brainstorm strategies to resolve the conflict, but if possible, let them handle it.

 “I think parents really should stay out of it,” says Merkel.
 “The only time I really think they should intervene is if they think their child is in a toxic situation.”

-Urge your teen to be her own advocate with the coach.
-If she’s not getting enough game time or is dissatisfied with her position, encourage her to ask her coach to outline his expectations.
-Role-play with her to work out potential scenarios.
-Help her set attainable goals like keeping a positive attitude and working hard at practice.
+Urge your teen to be their own advocate with the coach.
+If they’re not getting enough game time or are dissatisfied with their position, encourage them to ask their coach to outline his expectations.
+Role-play with your child to work out potential scenarios.
+Help them set attainable goals like keeping a positive attitude and working hard at practice.